 Although I spotted some trendy hostels popping up to cater for backpackers, the crowd here currently are mostly families or couples looking for some R&R and Thai hospitality.
 We were in the area to get hitched so our days centred around hanging out at the pool, enjoying cocktails at sunset and preparing for the upcoming nuptials.

 Based on our 10 day holiday, and the extensive research I did beforehand, I’ve condensed my Khao Lak tips into this handy travel guide.

-Bang La On (the most touristy part of Khao Lak – often referred to as Khao Lak Centre) is approximately 1 hours drive from Phuket International Airport.
-It’s an easy drive on well-paved roads.
-Depending on where you are staying in Khao Lak you can expect to add a further 20 to 30 mins onto your trip.
+Bang La On (the most touristy part of Khao Lak – often referred to as Khao Lak Centre) is approximately a 1 hour drive away from Phuket International Airport.
+It’s an easy drive on well-paved roads but depending on where you are staying in Khao Lak you can expect to add a further 20 to 30 mins onto your trip to reach your actual resort.
 I recommend booking a transfer in advance.
 We used this website and found them well-priced and reliable.
 It is possible to get a taxi at the airport but they may not know where your hotel is – some of our group had an extra 20 minutes added to their trip after the taxi drove straight past where we were staying.